Marc Roberts (sports agent): Biography

-While in his 20s, Roberts developed an interest in real estate and started investing in small projects.
+Roberts developed an interest in real estate and started investing in small projects.
 In 2000, he moved to Florida where he concentrated on residential real estate.
 A short few years later, Roberts had completed over $1 billion in condominium conversion projects around the country and was a partner in Sunvest, a condominium conversion company.
 Roberts'other investments include oceanfront properties in Florida (Singer Island, Fort Lauderdale, South Beach, several intracoastal properties in Palm Beach County) and a 32‐story residential building, called the Metropolitan, on the Upper East Side of Manhattan.